cognominal/grok-parse/README.md

 this is an app currently under development generated using the vscode extension augment.
 So far it displays html content generated from grok.
-Some logic is there to get the wiktionary entry associated to a russian word but something is missing.x
+Some logic is there to get the wiktionary entry associated to a russian word but something is missing.

 # Grok Parse